jackdewinter/pymarkdown/docs/rules/rule_md038.md

 this is a ` valid ` code span
 ```

-Because it is possible for a code span to contain the backtick character (`` ` ``)
+Because it is possible for a code span to have the backtick character (`` ` ``) within
-itself under certain situations, a single space character is allowed before
+its own bounds, a single space character is allowed before
 that backtick character to distinguish it from the code span boundary itself.

 ```Markdown